Skip to Content

 • Rain jackets don’t get caught on trees or branches as easily- Rain jackets are much more form-fitting than ponchos.
 The fabric sits closer to your body.
 This makes it much less likely for the jacket to snag on a tree branch, thorn bush, or other obstacle.
 You can more easily hike through overgrown trails and off-trail without getting caught up.
 Rain jackets are ideal for hiking in dense forests.
 You’re also less likely to tear your rain jacket.

 • Rain jackets cover your arms- Rain jackets have full-length sleeves that keep your arms dry.
-The sleeves of the clothing you’re wearing under your rain jacket will stay dry as well.
+The sleeves of the clothing you’re wearing under your rain coat will stay dry as well.
 The biggest benefit of having sleeves is being able to use your hands without having to worry about your arms getting wet.
 This comes in handy while using trekking poles, cycling, fishing, or carrying something.

 • Rain jackets come in different sizes and offer a good fit- Rain jackets come in a range of sizes.
 Most jackets are available in small, medium, large, and extra-large sizes.
 They are not one size fits all like ponchos.
 Your rain jacket is designed to fit your body.
 Wearing a well-fitting piece of clothing improves comfort and looks.
 There won’t be extra material hanging around.
 The jacket won’t feel too tight or too loose.
 When buying a rain jacket, you should choose a size that is large enough to layer some clothes underneath.
 If it’s chilly, you’ll want to wear a sweater under your rain jacket.

-• Rain jackets provide warmth- Rain jackets help trap heat and keep the wind out.
+• Rain jackets provide warmth- Rain jackets help trap body heat and keep the wind out.
 When you seal the jacket up tight around your neck, wrists, and waist, some air gets trapped inside.
 The wind also can’t blow as much of your body heat away.
 Your body heat warms up the air that is trapped in the jacket.
 The air provides insulation to keeps your core warm.
 For this reason, a rain jacket makes for an excellent outer layer on cold days.
 For example, you can increase warmth by wearing your rain jacket over a fleece or wool sweater or a down jacket.
 This layering technique works well even when it’s not raining.
 You can also buy rain jackets with a built-in insulating lining.
 Because rain jackets are warmer, they may be the better choice for winter or cold weather camping, hiking, and travel.

-• Rain jackets offer more adjustment options- Most rain jackets allow you to make adjustments to the hood, neck, sleeves, and waist.
+• Rain jackets offer more adjustment options- Most waterproof jackets allow you to make adjustments to the hood, neck, sleeves, and waist.
 There is often a drawcord, elastic, snaps, hook and loop, or a combination of adjusters.
 These allow you to adjust the jacket for the weather conditions.
 If it’s rainy, windy, and chilly, you can tighten the jacket up for extra protection and warmth.
 If it’s hot and humid and rainy, you can loosen the jacket up for better ventilation.
 You can also make adjustments for fit.
 For example, if you gain or lose weight, you can adjust the jacket so it fits more comfortably.

 • You can get use out of your rain jacket while you’re not hiking or camping- During normal day-to-day life, you can wear your rain jacket around town while it’s raining.
 A rain jacket is a versatile and useful piece of clothing to keep in your closet.
 If you live in a rainy climate, you’ll wear your rain jacket regularly throughout the year.
 You may not want to do this with a poncho because they look kind of funny in city settings.